Dignity Health Chandler Regional Medical Center Delivered a Hefty Dose of Holiday Humankindness This Season

-CHANDLER, AZ - Dec.
+CHANDLER, Ariz - Dec.
 21, 2018 - The community outreach committee in the Maternal Child Health Department at Dignity Health Chandler Regional Medical Center organized a successful toy drive for Jose’s Closet this holiday season.
 Thanks to involvement from both Chandler Regional and Dignity Health Mercy Gilbert Medical Center, the team was able to deliver a hefty dose of humankindness to this unique charity earlier this month.

 A 501c3 organization supported by volunteers and donations, Jose’s Closet helps foster children and children being adopted in Apache Junction by providing clothes, toys, strollers, school backpacks, diapers and other needed supplies.

 Dignity Health employees raised enough toys and clothes to completely fill two SUVs, a 15-passenger van, and a 6-foot trailer.
 Donations provided through the Dignity Health toy drive went directly to families in need.